-As a hearing scholar in the field of Deaf Studies, who teaches mostly hearing students, I see my primary role to engage students in conversations around being a good ally in the Deaf community and becoming more aware of their own privilege as non-Deaf people.
-Prior to working at CSUS, I was a Senior Lecturer at the University of Central Lancashire in Preston, England, where I learned functional skills British Sign Language.
+As a hearing scholar in the field of Deaf Studies, I explore the boundaries of language and culture.
+As I teach mostly hearing students, my aim is to engage students in conversations around becoming more aware of our own privilege as non-Deaf people and encourage us to endeavor to be allies on our journey through the DEAF-WORLD.
+Prior to working at CSUS, I was a Senior Lecturer at the University of Central Lancashire in Preston, England, where I learned functional skills in British Sign Language.
 My Ph.D. is in Communication from the University of California, San Diego.
 While attending the University of Arizona, I earned a B.A. in Interdisciplinary Studies: Studio Art, American Sign Language, and French as well as an M.A. in English as a Second Language.

 The overarching theme of my research focuses on power dynamics at the intersection of Deaf and Hearing communities as well as the construction of culture and identity through discourse.
 My research interests range from Deaf/Hearing power relationships, to discourse analysis of American Sign Language storytelling, preaching and poetry, to the construction of Deaf space, to representations of Deaf people in film and television.

 American Sign Languages Skills Courses

 - DEAF 53 American Sign Language 3

 - DEAF 165 Seminar Current Issues in the Deaf World: "Talking Culture: Representations of Deaf People in the Media"

 - DEAF 166 Experiences in the Deaf Community